samanyu200/panel-less-mc-sever/README.md

 ## And run the above command again whenever you want to start your server.

 # Hurray your server is now running🎉🎉🎉🎉🎉🎉!!!!!
+# guys this commands not working pls check the file commands.txt
 # if u encounter any problem dm me in discord gamer_only99 thanks ! if u think think this was helpfull